 In this case, the amount accumulated in 12 years (the time left for sending his child abroad for education for a bachelor’s degree) is Rs 1.45 crore.

 Let us now see how Bhandari can save using US assets.
 Assuming, Bhandari does a SIP of USD 500 every month and generates 11% returns (annually) while increasing SIP by the same value as before, he is likely to accumulate ~200K USD.

 Now, since the cost of education or the tuition fees is to be paid in the USD, the accumulated corpus can help Mr. Bhandari pay the college tuition cost and cover some living expenses too which accounts for a sizeable cost in the total education expense.

-We believe, that investing in foreign assets helps the individual diversify their portfolio to cover the risk associated with volatile/fluctuating economic conditions in the home country.
+We believe, that investing in foreign assets helps the individual diversify their portfolio to cover the risk associated with volatile/fluctuating economic conditions in their home country.

 This is achieved because the investor tends to spread out the assets across geographies rather than sticking to conventional asset classes like domestic equities, debt, and commodities.